Another You: Plot

-Con man Eddie Dash (Pryor), required to complete community service for past crimes, reluctantly chooses the easiest assignment: accompanying mental patient and reformed pathological liar George (Wilder) as he adjusts to life outside the sanitarium.
+Con man Eddie Dash, required to complete community service for past crimes, reluctantly chooses the easiest assignment: accompanying mental patient and reformed pathological liar George as he adjusts to life outside the sanitarium.
 Although George quickly assumes Eddie is his best friend, Eddie attempts to ditch him at a museum.
 Panicked, George runs outside and knocks over Al Sandro, who mistakes him for millionaire brewery heir Abe Fielding, missing for five months.
 Al arranges to meet George at a café to pay a large debt owed to Abe.
 Sensing an opportunity, Eddie convinces George to go along with the ruse.
 At the café, staff and patrons also recognize George as Abe.
 Forced to maintain the deception, George spins elaborate stories about his supposed disappearance.

 Outside, George is confronted by Abe's wife, Elaine, who brings him to their mansion.
 Despite George's attempts to admit the truth, Elaine remains convinced he is Abe.
 The next morning, Eddie arrives to collect George, praising his lying skills, but George regrets deceiving Elaine, to whom he is attracted.
-Abe's business manager, Rupert Dibbs, appears with cash and a credit card for 'Abe'—which Eddie promptly pockets before leaving.
+Abe's business manager, Rupert Dibbs, appears with cash and a credit card for 'Abe', which Eddie promptly pockets before leaving.
 Overwhelmed without Eddie's support, George panics and returns to the sanitarium.

-Meanwhile, it is revealed that Elaine is actually actress Mimi Kravitz, hired by Rupert along with other paid actors to convince George he is Abe.
-Rupert, who expected to inherit the brewery after Abe Fielding Sr.'s death, discovered that Abe Sr. had an illegitimate son—now deceased.
+Meanwhile, Elaine is revealed to be actress Mimi Kravitz, hired by Rupert, along with other paid actors, to convince George he is Abe.
+Rupert, who expected to inherit the brewery after Abe Fielding Sr.'s death, discovered that Abe Sr. had an illegitimate son, now deceased.
 To stall probate and secure the brewery for himself, Rupert plots to pass George off as the heir.
 He even pays Eddie to participate.